-Numerous mechanisms have been created to investigate and potentially hold accountable perpetrators of crimes against the Rohingya.
-This includes the IIMM, an ICC investigation into crimes against humanity that may have resulted in the forced deportation of the Rohingya across the Myanmar-Bangladesh border, and a trial at the International Court of Justice (ICJ) initiated by The Gambia in November 2019, accusing Myanmar of violating its obligations under the Genocide Convention.
-In July 2022 the ICJ rejected Myanmar's preliminary objections, guaranteeing that the case can proceed.
-Several states have announced their intention to intervene in the case, including Canada, Germany, Netherlands and UK.
+Numerous processes are underway to investigate and potentially hold perpetrators accountable for crimes against the Rohingya.
+This includes the IIMM, an ICC investigation into crimes against humanity that may have resulted in the forced deportation of the Rohingya across the Myanmar-Bangladesh border, and a trial at the ICJ initiated by The Gambia in November 2019, accusing Myanmar of violating its obligations under the Genocide Convention.
+Several states have announced their intention to intervene in the case, including Canada, Germany, the Netherlands and UK.
 On 26 November 2021 Argentina's judiciary opened a case under the principle of universal jurisdiction.

 In March 2022 the US government formally determined that the violence perpetrated by the Tatmadaw against the Rohingya constituted genocide and crimes against humanity.

-Since the coup, the UNSC has privately met 11 times on Myanmar and adopted 10 statements but has taken no substantial action.
-On 18 June 2021 the UN General Assembly (UNGA) adopted a resolution calling for the immediate release of all political detainees and for all member states to prevent the flow of arms into Myanmar.
+Since the coup, the UNSC has privately met 12 times on Myanmar and adopted 10 statements but has failed to take substantial action.
+On 18 June 2021 the UNGA adopted a resolution calling for the immediate release of all political detainees and for all member states to prevent the flow of arms into Myanmar.

-On 24 April 2021 the Association of Southeast Asian Nations (ASEAN) agreed to a "Five-Point Consensus," but it has not been effectively implemented.
+On 24 April 2021 the Association of Southeast Asian Nations (ASEAN) agreed to a "Five-Point Consensus."
+Despite the failure to fully implement the plan, ASEAN continues to rely on the strategy as its main approach to the situation in Myanmar.
 A number of governments have imposed targeted sanctions in response to the coup, including Canada, UK, US and the EU.
-The EU also suspended development funds.
+The EU has also suspended development funds.
 Oil conglomerates TotalEnergies and Chevron announced in January 2022 their withdrawal over the human rights crisis.
 The Republic of Korea restricted military exports and suspended defense exchanges.